cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 <!-- Notes

-The four metrics used by the report are those identified by the DORA group.
+The four metrics used by the report are those identified by the DORA (DevOps Research and assessment group.
 These metrics span the entire software lifecycle.
 They do not necessarily cover all aspects of DevOps, and organizations may define other metrics as required.
 Something that is apparent from this list of metrics is that no single tool will produce the data required to calculate them.

 Having a common language like CDEvents spoken by different tools would simplify the analysis of data required to calculate the metrics.
 Our goal is to foster an ecosystem of tools that will be able to do this for systems that can produce CDEvents.

 [TBD] Plug in new tools.
 Let each tool focus on one thing it does well.